 This course studies telecommunications and computer networks.
 It begins by discussing data communications, computer interfaces, transmission media and error detection and correction.
 Wide area, metropolitan and local area networks are studied in the context of the International Standards Organization/OSI Model.
 Emphasis is placed on the physical, data link, network, transport and session layers.
-Prerequisites: CS 250 and one 300level CS course.
+Prerequisite: CS 250 and one 300-level CS course.

-413 - Advanced Networking and Communications-3 S.H.
-Quarter Course: 413.
+413 - Advanced Networking and Telecommunications-3 S.H.

 Advanced topics in computer networking and telecommunications are studied.
 Emphasis is on the Transport and Application levels of the OSI Model.
 Course emphasizes a networking lab.
 Students gain experience with a protocol stack such as TCP/IP or OSI.
 Prerequisite: CS 412.
-Offered yearly.

 415 - Principles of Programming Languages-3 S.H.
-Quarter Course: 415.

-A study of the principles of design and implementation of higher-level programming languages.
+A study of the principles of the design and implementation of higher-level programming languages.
 Topics include syntax, semantics, implementation issues, and specific features and strengths of languages.
-Alternative paradigms for describing computation also are covered.
-Students are introduced to the theoretical foundations of these paradigms and also are given an opportunity to write programs in each of the paradigms.
-Prerequisite: CS 250.
+Alternative paradigms for describing computation are also covered.
+Students are introduced to the theoretical foundations of these paradigms and are given an opportunity to write programs in each of the paradigms.
+Prerequisite: CS 341.
+420 - Computer Architecture-3 S.H.